FH96/TLOF/README.md

 #### Input:
   **metabolic model**: Metabolic models contain sotoichiometric matrix  and also other informations such as flux boundaries and Gene-Protein-Reaction rules.
 They can be found in different formats including .xml.
 Metabolic models can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.

   **lambda**: Regularization coefficient for the L1 norm term in the objective function of the optimization problem.
-The larger lambda is, the more sparse the objective function will be.
+The larger lambda, the sparser the objective function.

   **flux_estimation**: It is a dataframe that has two columns, the first one contains the name of the reactions and the second one flux values.